Supergroup BF action for supergravity: Supergroup action

-This is a linear equation in which the coefficient of $D_\tau\Phi_1$ is bosonic, and the coefficient of $D_\tau\Phi_2$ is fermionic, thus both terms are linear independent as far as the coefficients do not vanish.
+(\ref{constriccion4}) is a linear equation in which the coefficient of $D_\mu\Phi_1$ is bosonic, and the coefficient of $D_\mu\Phi_2$ is fermionic, thus both terms are linear independent as far as both these coefficients do not vanish.
 The first coefficient is the volume element and the second one does not vanish, as will be seen in the following.
-Therefore we have $D_\tau\Phi_1=D_\tau\Phi_2=0$.
+Therefore we have $D_\mu\Phi_1=D_\mu\Phi_2=0$.